cleverpush/cleverpush-developer-docs/docs/sdks/flutter/methods.md

 ### Notification permission

 By default, the SDK automatically unsubscribes users who have revoked their notification permission in the iOS settings.

 Sometimes it still makes sense to subscribe those users (e.g. for silent notifications).
 You can disable this behaviour with this method call (before init).

 The SDK then also automatically subscribes all users, no matter if they accepted or denied the permission prompt.

+This must be called before initializing the SDK.

 ```dart
 CleverPush.shared.setIgnoreDisabledNotificationPermission(true);